Storyville Slayer: Russell Ellwood

 On August 4, 1997, just days after the interrogations were completed, Ellwood was arrested for buying cocaine from an undercover police officer at his home in Sebring.
 As a result, he was convicted and sentenced to spend 85 days in the county jail.
 According to his cellmates, Ellwood implicated himself in the prostitute killings back in New Orleans and its various suburbs.
 One of them, Stan Hill, contacted the county prosecutor's office and claimed that Ellwood had described to him in detail how he had driven the women to outlying areas of the city, offering them large quantities of drugs that caused overdoses, then strangled and dumped their bodies.

 A number of other inmates witnessed a fight between Ellwood and another inmate, during which he allegedly said "Yeah, I killed that nigger bitch.
 I'll kill you too."
 Another inmate, Stephen Michael Busser, also told police that Ellwood had boasted of being wanted for more than 60 murders within the state of Louisiana, and had even described to him in detail one of them.

 On August 13, 1997, The Howard Stern Show received a call from a man who identified himself as "Clay".
 During the conversation with host Howard Stern, which was broadcast live, "Clay" described details for more than 12 murders and gave some details about his background, indicating that he was a white resident of New Orleans.
-The interview with the potential serial killer caused a massive media publicity, thanks to which FBI agents allegedly went to the studio and seized audio recordings of the call to establish the caller's location and possible identity.
+The interview with the potential serial killer caused massive media publicity, and FBI agents allegedly went to the studio and seized audio recordings of the call to establish the caller's location and possible identity.
 In the following years, the credibility of this incident was questioned, as the program regularly received numerous calls from people who claimed to have done terrible things, with some alleging that Stern himself faked the call to boost his ratings.
 Ellwood was still incarcerated on August 13, 1997, so he may have been incarcerated at the time of the phone call.